DeanRoddey/CIDLib/ReadMe.md

 The primary goal of CIDLib is to provide an alternative to the status quo for those who might be interested.
 I understand of course that the status quo is the status quo because almost everyone lives in that neighborhood.
 But, some people may like to have an alternative, and this is one.

 Not being based on the standard C++/STL libraries, CIDLib is very much a different sort of beast from what is common today.
 It's use of templates is far lighter, which makes it much more debuggable and comprehensible in my opinion.
-It does not subscribe to the 'modern' notion that OOP is somehow bad, it uses OOP to huge benefit.
+It does not subscribe to the 'modern' notion that OOP or runtime inheritance is somehow bad, it uses both to huge benefit.

 And, being a comprehensive system, used to create applications that are not put together from pieces and parts, that also makes it pretty different from the standard thing today.
 Most people have never experienced this type of system, and some actually get agitated if anyone (aka me) implies that it might be a superior way of working, at least for some folks.